Imelda May turned 45 today.

-This Irish singer was first known for her musical style—and fashion: that trademark blonde streak and leopard-print dress!—of rockabilly revival; she had adored rockabilly since encountering Gene Vincent and Eddie Cochran on a tape she borrowed from her brother’s bedroom aged 13.
-Her second studio album, Love Tattoo, with the debut single “Johnny Got a Boom Boom” made her gained significant popularity in Ireland and the United Kingdom.
+This Irish singer was first known for her musical style and fashion—that trademark blonde streak and leopard-print dress!
+She had adored rockabilly since encountering Gene Vincent and Eddie Cochran on a tape she borrowed from her brother’s bedroom at age 13.
+Her second studio album, Love Tattoo, with the debut single “Johnny Got a Boom Boom” made her gain significant popularity in Ireland and the United Kingdom.

-She made her solid breakthrough after she met with a booking agent for Jools Holand.
+She made a solid breakthrough after she met with a booking agent for Jools Holland.
 The guy gave May a support slot for Holland at Kew Gardens, London, quickly followed by a 10-date tour.
 Immediately, record companies started calling.
 She then signed with Decca.

-“People see my hair and they think rockabilly, and I mean there’s a lot of rockabilly in what I do, but there’s equal amount of blues and jazz and there’s all kind of genres.
-It happens all the time that people ask about it and people presume, but I’m not a rockabilly artist and I never have been.’
+“People see my hair and they think rockabilly, and I mean there’s a lot of rockabilly in what I do, but there’s also an equal amount of blues and jazz, and there are all kinds of genres.
+It happens all the time that people ask about it and people presume, but I’m not a rockabilly artist and I never have been.”

 Oh well, happy birthday and thanks for your contribution to rockabilly, Imelda May!

 💧 Consider checking out CRY-BABY: DOIN’ TIME FOR BEING YOUNG.